nol13/fuzzball.js/README.md

 **Pre-Processing**

+Pre-processing run by default unless options.full_process is set to false.
 ```js
 // eh, don't need to clean it up..
 var options = {full_process: false}; //non-alphanumeric will not be converted to whitespace if false, default true